 The minimum length and type of training for each classification will be as established in the training program selected by the Contractor and approved by the State Highway Agency and the Federal Highway Administration.
-The State Highway Agency and the Federal Highway Administration shall approve a program if it is reasonably calculated to meet the equal employment opportunity obligations of the Contractor and to qualify the average trainee for journeyman status in the classification concerned by the end of the training period.
-Furthermore, apprenticeship programs registered with the U.S. Department of Labor, Bureau of Apprenticeship and Training, or with a State apprenticeship agency recognized by the Bureau and training programs approved but not necessarily sponsored by the U.S. Department of Labor, Manpower Administration, Bureau of Apprenticeship and Training shall also be considered acceptable provided it is being administered in a manner consistent with the equal employment obligations of Federal Aid highway construction contracts.
+The State Highway Agency and the Federal Highway Administration shall approve a program if it is reasonably calculated to meet the equal employment opportunity obligations of the Contractor and to gualify the average trainee for journeyman status in the classification concerned by the end of the training period.
+Furthermore, apprenticeship programs registered with the U.S, Department of Labor, Bureau of Apprenticeship and Training, or with a State apprenticeship agency recognized by the Bureau and training programs approved but not necessarily sponsored by the U.S. Department of Labor, Manpower Administration, Bureau of Apprenticeship and Training shall also be considered acceptable provided it is being administered in a manner consistent with the equal employment obligations of Federal Aid highway construction contracts.
 Approval or acceptance of a training program shall be obtained from the State prior to commencing work on the classification covered by the program.
-It is the intention of these provisions that training is to be provided in the construction crafts rather than clerk-typists or secretarial-type positions.
+It is the intention of these provisions that training is to be provided in the construction crafts rather than clerk-typists or secretarial type positions.
 Training is permissible in lower level management positions such as office engineers, estimators, timekeepers, etc., where the training is oriented toward construction applications.
 Training in the laborer classification may be permitted provided that significant and meaningful training is provided and approved by the division office.
 Some off-site training is permissible as long as the training is an integral part of an approved training program and does not comprise a significant part of the overall training.

-Except as otherwise noted below, the cost for the training will be included in the contract price.
-There will be no reimbursement given by SCDOT for the hours of training that are provided on this project.
-However, a "Statement of Completed Training" will be required at the end of the project.
-The fact that the cost of the training must be included in the contract does not prohibit the contractor from receiving training program funds from other sources, if he so desires.
-Training hours may be counted if training is done off-site where the contractor does one or more of the following and the trainees are concurrently employed on a Federal Aid project: contributes to the cost of the training, provides the instruction to the trainee, or pays the trainee's wages during the off-site training period.
+Except as otherwise noted below, the contractor will be reimbursed 80 cents per hour of training given an employee on this contract in accordance with an approved training program.
+However, the Contractor will not be reimbursed unless the trainee completes fifty percent (50%) or more of the total hours required of the classification.
+As approved by the Engineer, reimbursement will be made for training persons in excess of the number specified herein.
+O Road hours, and 1040 Bridge hours are included in this proposal for contract purposes only.
+This reimbursement will be made even though the Contractor receives additional training program funds from other sources, provided such other source does not specifically prohibit the Contractor from receiving other reimbursement.
+Reimbursement for off-site training indicated above may be made to the Contractor where he does one or more of the following and the trainees are concurrently employed on a Federal Aid project; contributes to the cost of the training, provides the instruction to the trainee or pays the trainee's wages during the off-site training period.